http4s/http4s-jdk-http-client/docs/src/main/mdoc/index.md

 In OpenJDK 12+, there are less restricted headers by default, and you can disable the restriction for certain headers by passing `-Djdk.httpclient.allowRestrictedHeaders=host,content-length` etc. to `java`.

-### Shutdown

-Clients created with this back end do not need to be shut down.

 ### Further reading